1. Can you alter your drawing to be like my car?

 This is a personel one-to-one order service where you the customer asks me if I can do a portrait of a car and I decide if it's possible.
 Archaic? - possibly but seems the most efficient and practical method for this.

 4. My car is a non-original colour.
 Does that matter?

 No, however getting the colour exactly right is for a few colours sometimes is hard.
-Particularly with metalic colours which are usually affected by background colours and lighting conditions in photographic reference.
+Particularly with metalic colours which are usually affected by background colours and lighting conditions when photographed.

 5. My car is a special and highly modified

 The general format of the drawings on this site are limited to 'showroom spec', but it is of course necessary on my part to be a flexible.
 What is and what is not original, is often a subject of debate amongst experts and collectors anyway.
-If the car is so far removed from the original, perhaps it has been hotted up and looks more like a rally car then it is still possible to have a portrait done, though you will need to email some pictures to give an idea of how much extra work is available and thus make a quote possible for the extra work required.
+If the car is so far removed from the original, perhaps it has been hotted up and looks more like a rally car then it is still possible to have a portrait done, though you will need to email some pictures to give an idea of how much extra work is needed and thus make a quote possible for any extra work.

 6. Is there a charge for two-tone and metallic colours?